Leaning Out of Windows: Art and Physics Collaborations through Aesthetic Transformations

 Featuring Keynote Speaker Donna Haraway

 Sponsored by the University of Alberta’s Kule Institute for Advanced Studies, a Killam Research Fund Connection Grant, SSHRC

-This edited volume published by the University of Alberta Press asks the question how research-creation is conceived and actualized by practitioners in the interdisciplinary humanities and how research-creation prompts critical new directions in the academy today.
+Knowing and Knots… the edited volume published by the University of Alberta Press asks the question how research-creation is conceived and actualized by practitioners in the interdisciplinary humanities and how research-creation prompts critical new directions in the academy today.